Charge: Best practice sharing from team-based care

 Board of Directors Resources

-Charge: Identify and test clinical and financial strategies to improve quality and reduce cost.
+Charge: Identify, discuss and test clinical and financial strategies to improve quality and reduce cost across the RI healthcare system.

 (committee members only – by invitation)